FAQs: Welfare and Safeguarding

 Melton College places great emphasis on the welfare of all of our students, not just those under 18.

 If you need to see a doctor or a dentist during your stay, we can arrange this.
-If you have any problems, or are unhappy, about anything during your staff students are
+If you have any problems, or are unhappy, about anything during your stay students are

 When at Melton College, if you are under 18, the College will, in certain circumstances, make decisions on behalf of your parents.
 The College has decided that all students under the age of 18 should return home by certain curfew times.
 See ‘Read More’ for details.